Driftwood Shores Resort: Driftwood Shores Resort Homeowners Association

-Following the fire in 1985, the Driftwood Shores Homeowners Association met and approved funding of $1,200,000, for the purchase of land adjacent to the existing property.
+Following the fire in 1985, the Driftwood Shores Homeowners Association met and approved funding of $1,200,000, for the purchase of land adjacent to the north side of the existing property.
 Funds for relocating and rebuilding the restaurant and conference center were to be assessed of the membership.
 At two subsequent meetings, the Association approved an additional 10% assessment on each unit to finance the facility.
 Owners of one unit in the Association objected to the increased assessment and brought suit.
 The case was settled in favor of the Homeowners Association in November 1993.

 Driftwood Shores celebrated Florence's 86th annual Rhododendron Festival in 1993 by hosting a "Centennial SockHop", marking the centennial of the city's incorporation in 1893.
 In 2008, the city of Florence, Oregon, annexed Driftwood Shores.